-A financial asset or financial liability is measured initially at fair value plus transaction costs (for items not at fair value through profit or loss (FVTPL)).
+A financial asset or financial liability is measured initially at fair value plus transaction costs (for items not at (FVTPL)).

 Subsequent to initial recognition, financial liabilities (deposits and borrowings) are measured at their amortised cost using the effective interest method except where the Bank designates liabilities at FVTPL.

 The effective interest of a financial asset or financial liability is calculated on initial recognition of a financial asset or a financial liability.
-In calculating interest income and expense, the effective interest is applied to the gross carrying amount of the asset (when the asset is not credit- impaired) or to the amortised cost of the liability.
+In calculating interest income and expense, the effective interest is applied to the gross carrying amount of the asset (when the asset is not creditimpaired) or to the amortised cost of the liability.